• Skip to main content

 Small intestinal overgrowth (SIBO) can be tested with the Small Intestinal Bacterial Overgrowth 3-Hr Lactulose-Genova Kit.
 Treating SIBO is a crucial component to your healing journey.
 In some cases, it can put your Hashimoto’s into remission and will help your sugar digestive enzymes regenerate, allowing you to better digest carbohydrates and greatly improve digestive function.

-Treatment options vary and can include diets like the low FODMAPs diet, a low-carbohydrate diet, the GAPS diet or the Elemental diet.
-You can also take herbs like berberine, garlic, and oil of oregano, or even antibiotics like Rifaximin.
-Furthermore, you can start by removing dairy, as most people with SIBO are lactose intolerant.
-(You can read more about treatment options here.)
+Treatment options vary and can include diets like the elemental diet, herbs such as berberine, garlic, and oil of oregano, or even antibiotics like Rifaximin.
+[24] Furthermore, you can start by removing dairy, as most people with SIBO are lactose intolerant.
+[25] (You can read more about treatment options here.)
 Work with your practitioner or functional medical doctor to determine the right course for you.

 Insurance Coverage/Interpretation: SIBO has become more accepted by mainstream medicine in recent years.
 SIBO tests may be covered on most insurances; however, you may have a hard time tracking down a practice that will order them, as not many practitioners are trained in SIBO testing, results and/or treatment.
-I recommend working with a practitioner to interpret results, and you can visit my article on SIBO for more information on protocols.
+The results are generally easy enough to interpret by most people, though as always, I recommend working with a practitioner to interpret results, and you can visit my article on SIBO for more information on protocols.
+If your insurance does allow for this test, you will need a practitioner who is able to bill insurance for ordering lab tests, such as an MD, DO, Nurse Practitioner, or Physician’s Assistant, in order for the test to be reimbursed by your insurance.
+This person will also need to have an account with the specialty lab.
+Please note that some HSA/FSAs may allow you to self order tests and get reimbursement.

 Comprehensive Gut Testing